Find a plan.

 Medicare beneficiaries also have options around Medigap policies (which cover out-of-pocket costs under Original Medicare) and Medicare Part D (coverage for prescription drugs).

-Original Medicare includes Medicare Parts A and B. Medicare Part A (also called hospital insurance) helps pay for inpatient stays, like at a hospital, skilled nursing facility, or hospice center.
+Original Medicare includes Medicare Part A and Part B. Medicare Part A (also called hospital insurance) helps pay for inpatient stays, like at a hospital, skilled nursing facility, or hospice center.
 Medicare Part B (also called medical insurance) helps pay for outpatient care like a visit to a doctor (or nurse practitioner or physician assistant) and preventive healthcare service, such as most vaccinations.

 There are pros and cons to Original Medicare and Medicare Advantage plans, and the right solution is different for each person.